We want good writers with good attitudes.

 Your ability to write and desire to improve are the most important factors of the admissions decision.
 That's why we require creative writing samples and a personal reflection essay as part of the application process.

-We make acceptance decisions based on following: Are you sensitive to language?
-Can you show us a story?
-Why do you want to write?
+We make acceptance decisions based on your ability to write well, your understanding of the basics of storytelling or poetry, and your openness to learning and become part of our community.
+Why do you want to be a writer?
 Are you passionate and committed to being the best writer you can be?
 What motivates you to write?
-Why did you consider Wilkes?
+Why Wilkes?

-Once an application is received in its entirety, applicants will get a decision within 48 hours.
+Once an application is received in its entirety, creative writing program applicants will hear of our decision within 48 hours.

 To be considered for admission, please submit the following:

 - Creative writing sample.
-Submit 15 to 25 pages of published and/or unpublished work in any form or genre; work should give a sense of the applicant's creative abilities.
+Submit 10-20 pages of published and/or unpublished work to give us a sense of your creative abilities.

 - Essay.
-In five to 10 pages, respond to the following questions:
+In 3-6 pages, respond to the following questions:

-- Where are you in time and how did you get there?
+- Where are you with regard to your writing and how did you get here?

 - What will you do with your program accomplishments following graduation?